 This post is also available in: Français (French)

 It has been said that almost every concept and rule in the field of defamation law has to be reconsidered in light of the Internet.
-The Law Commission of Ontario’s “Defamation Law and the Internet: Where Do We Go From Here?” conference considers whether or how defamation law should be reformed in light of fast-moving and far-reaching developments in law, technology and social values.
+The Law Commission of Ontario’s “Defamation Law and the Internet: Where Do We Go From Here?” conference, held on May 3, 2018, considered whether or how defamation law should be reformed in light of fast-moving and far-reaching developments in law, technology and social values.

-Topics discussed will include defamation, online speech and reputation, the relationship between freedom of expression and privacy, whether or how internet intermediaries (such as Facebook or Google) should be responsible for online defamation, internet “content moderation”, dispute resolution, and access to justice.
+Topics discussed included defamation, online speech and reputation, the relationship between freedom of expression and privacy, whether or how internet intermediaries (such as Facebook or Google) should be responsible for online defamation, internet “content moderation”, dispute resolution, and access to justice.

-This conference is supported by the Social Sciences and Humanities Research Council of Canada.
+This conference was supported by the Social Sciences and Humanities Research Council of Canada.